Whether it’s Autumn or spring, we all love a good breakfast! For me, that means something sweet.

 With this quick and budget friendly recipe, you are able to create your own flavour combinations and a nutritional boost!
 With a typical bag of Muesli, you have no control over the fruit and nut content of your cereal.
 It’s up to you what you put into yours!

 A versatile base recipe that will withstand any mixture of ingredients, to create a unique balance of flavours for each taste preference.
 Not to mention the health benefits of creating your own cereal.
 Cut out the added sugar and add in your own nutritional boost!

 Nuts: Almonds, Hazelnuts, Brazil nuts, walnuts, pistachios, almonds, macadamia nuts, cashews.

 Fruit: Raisins, currants, Citrus peel, blueberries, raspberries, red currants, cranberries.

-This should have around 180-240 Calories with dairy milk, with a vegan alternative this should come in at 120-170 calories.
+This should have around 180-240 Calories with dairy milk, with a vegan alternative (Try some dairy-free milk!) this should come in at 120-170 calories.
 For an easy and budget friendly boost you could try Holland & Barrets ready made seeds and cranberry mix for only £1.

 Traditional Alpen at £4 a bag (1.5kg) vs homemade muesli (walnuts, almonds, hazelnuts.
 Raisins & orange zest) which comes in at £2.58 for the same amount!
 Not to mentioned the reduced sugars and added bonus of creating your own recipes!